 And some who were close to us and our little girl through the whole mess have decided seeing our faces now is too painful.
-They’re too disappointed and focus on their own hurt while ignoring ours.
+They’re too disappointed and focus on their own hurt at losing contact with this little girl, while ignoring ours.
 So they’ve concluded it’s best for them to walk away.
-Our shared experience evidently makes it too painful to even be around us.
+Amazing.

 So right now, we’re living a level of suffering coupled with rejection we’ve never experienced before.
 And we’re doing what every other person in our shoes does…